railwayapp/docs/src/pages/deploy/docker.md

 ## Dockerfiles

-We will look for and use a `Dockerfile` at the project root if it exists.
+We will look for and use a `Dockerfile` at the service's root if it exists.

 Railway notifies you when it's using the `Dockerfile` in the build process with the following message in the logs

 ```shell
 ==========================